bshashikadze/diabetes-lung-omics-paper/DIA quant with MS-EmpiRe/README.md

 data_raw <- pepquantify::read_diann(experimental_library = T)
 ```

-    ## conditions file was generated.
-First rename file as: conditions_modified.txt. afterwards,
-    ##          modify ONLY the second column according to the experimental conditions.
-Do not change the column headers

 ``` r
 msempire_data <- pepquantify::pepquantify_funs(data_raw, condition1 = "MIDY", condition2 = "WT", imputation = TRUE)
 ```

-    ##  no peptides have met to the imputation criteria. you can relax the parameters or continue without the imputation

 ``` r
 msempire_calculation(msempire_data, fc_threshold = 1.5)